 - Kathy’s printable summer camp activity book (Merriment Design) – PDF – NOTE This is a generic version – contact me to personalize it for your child for a nominal charge)

-- Colored cardstock paper for the journal cover
+- Bright colored card stock paper for the journal cover

 - Baker’s twine